jinjagit/chess/README.md

 Legal moves, if any, are highlighted (green squares) when a piece is 'lifted'.
 A 'ghost' piece remains on the originating square while a piece is 'lifted'.
 The king's square is highlighted (red) if in check (or checkmate).
 The last move originating and final squares are highlighted (yellow).
 On pawn promotion, the player is presented with a choice of Queen, Rook, Bishop, or Knight (click-able).

+### UI features implemented:
+  * side to move indicator
-UI: Indicator shows side to move.
-Total pieces value (and difference) for each side updates when piece taken / pawn promoted.
-Game status info shown in box to right of board.
-Board (and related UI elements) can be flipped at any point in game (including while promotion menu displayed).
-Button hover effects and tool-tips working smoothly.
+  * total pieces value (and difference) for each side - updates when piece taken / pawn promoted
+  * game status info in box to right of board
+  * flip board (and related UI elements + promotion menu, if displayed)
+  * auto-flip - board flips to side to move, after every move
+  * button hover effects and tool-tips

 ### To do next:
   * auto-flip function